 I was trained at the oldest marriage and family therapy training institute in the country, The Council for Relationships.
 When working with couples I use systemic, emotion focused, and Gottman Therapy to support couples to make real change in their relationship which includes improved communication, increased intimacy, better understanding, and forward movement in the relationship.

-I have completed Gottman Level 3 training and am listed on their referral network.
+I am a Certified Gottman Therapist and am listed on their referral network.
 Gottman Couples Therapy is the most highly researched form of couples therapy and has been found to show results time and again.

 Due to my background in couples therapy, I am also well equipped to support you in grieving the loss/end of a relationship or supporting you in developing healthy skills to develop and enhance your relationships.